 Rorschach began studying 405 subjects, 117 of whom were not psychiatric patients.
 Each person was presented with a card and asked, "What might this be?"
 This was repeated with as many as 15 different cards per subject.
 Rorschach didn't analyze what the subjects saw, but rather the characteristics of what they reported, including if they focused on the image as a whole or on a smaller detail, or if they took a long time to provide an answer.
 For example, one card shows an image often interpreted as depicting two people.
 If the subject took a long time to respond, he or she might be revealing problems with social interactions.
 After four years of research, Rorschach believed that his test could help diagnose mental illness and interpret a patient's behavior.

 In 1920, Rorschach published his findings and ten standard inkblot cards.
 The popularity of the test grew, reaching its zenith in the 1950s and 1960s as the preeminent projective technique.

 When the American Psychiatric Association removed "homosexuality" as a diagnosable disease from the Diagnostic and Statistical Manual in 1973, it was in large part due to Dr. Evelyn Hooker's groundbreaking study "The Adjustment of the Male Overt Homosexual" published in the Journal of Projective Techniques, Volume 21, 1957.

 Dr. Hooker implemented the Rorschach Test with 30 men who identified as homosexual and 30 men who identified as heterosexual.
-Two judges participated in blind analysis of the projective study, including Rorschach expert Bruno Klopfer.
-You definitely want to hear the voice of Dr. Hooker discussing the impetus for her study and how she understood the impact and significance of her work.
+Two judges participated in the blind analysis of the projective study, including Rorschach expert Bruno Klopfer.

 READ Dr. Hooker's article in the Journal of Projective Techniques.